openjfx/javafx-maven-plugin/README.md

 </plugin>
 ```

-a custom image can be created and run as:
+A custom image can be created and run as:

 ```
 mvn clean javafx:jlink